idris-lang/Idris2/docs/source/faq/faq.rst

 Where can I find libraries?
 Is there a package manager?
 =======================================================

-Idris doesn't have an official package manager, but there are a number of community-maintained package managers [listed on the wiki](https://github.com/idris-lang/Idris2/wiki/Third-party-Libraries#package-management) ([pack](https://github.com/stefan-hoeck/idris2-pack) is widely used by the Idris community and is actively maintained).
+Idris doesn't have an official package manager, but there are a number of community-maintained package managers [listed on the wiki](https://github.com/idris-lang/Idris2/wiki/Third-party-Libraries#package-management) ([pack](https://github.com/stefan-hoeck/idris2-pack) is widely used and is actively maintained).
 On that page you can also find a number of community libraries.

 Can Idris 2 compile itself?
 ===========================